 What Kind Of Crust Is Best For Cheesecake?

-I always prefer a graham cracker crust, but this recipe would be a great place to switch it up if you desire!
-I added cinnamon to my graham cracker crust in this recipe, which pairs wonderfully with the pumpkin, you could also use Cinnamon Graham Crackers!
-But here are a few other fun ideas for crust options:
+I always love a graham cracker crust, but this recipe would be a great place to switch it up if you desire!
+I added 1/2 teaspoon ground cinnamon to my graham cracker crust in this recipe, which pairs wonderfully with the pumpkin, you could also use Cinnamon Graham Crackers which are delicious in pumpkin desserts!
+PRO TIP: Make sure you pulse your cookies or crackers well in the food processor or blender so the crumbs are uniform in size.
+Here are a few other fun ideas for crust options:

 - Biscoff Cookie Crust

 - Nilla Wafer Crust

 NOTE: You will use the same recipe measurements as written if you sub out a different kind of cookie for graham crackers.

 Yes, absolutely!
 Cheesecake is a great dessert to make ahead!
 Store it after cooling and chilling (at least overnight) in the freezer for up to 30 days for best freshness!
 Just make sure it’s airtight.
 Thaw it in the refrigerator overnight before enjoying!

 Looking Fore More Cheesecake Recipes?

 Pure PumpkinBuy Now